seynur/blog/_posts/2024-02-16-rba-with-mitre-attack-app-for-splunk copy.md

 - With regards to adding assets, our experience has been variable.
 While some customers have up-to-date CMDB or similar inventory of their assets that we can periodically retrieve, others have out-dated or nonexistent asset inventory, where we have to work with various departments in order to understand the prioritizations.
 In such cases, we usually try to add subnets initially to make things easier and then move on to more detailed information.
 - Ensure that Data Model accelerations are configured properly by checking the time range, backfill options, and index whitelisting.

 ### 5. Use-Case Development
 Developing use-cases on a clean slate is relatively easier but I’d like to mention the case where we usually transition from an existing SIEM system.
 It is very likely for an existing system to have hundreds of correlation searches.
 Based on the projects we’ve done so far, we usually face with 200-600 correlation searches on old/legacy SIEM systems that need to be transferred over to the new Splunk installation.
 Instead of diving directly into rule implementation, we usually spend a 1-3 days (depending on content) to go over Splunk’s view point.
 Up to this stage working with Splunk to arrange workshops and trainings for the team is crucial so that we can all speak the same language.
 This step can become pretty different for each customer since each environment is unique and may have varying requirements.
 We try to stick go general guidelines and use-cases/analytic stories as starting point and shape our approach accordingly.

 **Notes**
-- Review Security Essentials App (https://splunkbase.splunk.com/app/3435) as well as Content Library (https://docs.splunk.com/Documentation/ESSOC/4.23.0/user/HowtoUsetheContentPack#Content) – the information can also be found online https://research.splunk.com/
+- Review [Security Essentials App](https://splunkbase.splunk.com/app/3435) as well as [Content Library](https://docs.splunk.com/Documentation/ESSOC/4.23.0/user/HowtoUsetheContentPack#Content) – the information can also be found online [Splunk Security Content](https://research.splunk.com/)
 - Begin with a certain number of popular use-cases/stories.
 For example, starting with Access, Network, and Endpoint seem to have the most initial coverage (e.g. Access - Brute Force Access Behavior Detected - Rule is a good fit that usually addresses several legacy correlation searches written separately for each data source)
 - Track use-case coverage.
-We’ve done this with Security Essentials App bookmark feature (https://docs.splunk.com/Documentation/SSE/3.7.1/User/ManageBookmarks) where team members can chime in as needed and using excel or google sheets.
+We’ve done this with Security Essentials App [bookmark feature](https://docs.splunk.com/Documentation/SSE/3.7.1/User/ManageBookmarks) where team members can chime in as needed and using excel or google sheets.
 The best approach is to find a way to work efficiently with the other team members and this turns out to be a very subjective topic.
 - Implement any missing use-cases by writing new correlation searches.
 - Introduce the concept of Risk Based Alerting
 - Integrate with SOAR (if available) or introduce ES App incident workflow so that operation teams can start utilizing Splunk right away.

 ### 6. Project Closing
 At this stage, the goal is to verify implementation of previous steps by testing, documentation and knowledge transfer in order to ensure a smooth transition to operational use.
 I personally find environment specific documentation aspect to be very important.
 It is always best to finish testing and documentation during implementation but in practice (e.g. due to time limitations) we may end up reviewing and doing these tasks at the very end.